specklesystems/speckle-docs/user/grasshopper.md

 ## Grasshopper BIM

-Speckle 2.0 lets you create _Speckle BIM Elements_ from Rhino Geometry, so you can send objects like lines and surfaces as beams and flors!
+Speckle 2.0 lets you create _Speckle BIM Elements_ from Rhino Geometry, so you can send objects like lines and surfaces as beams and floors!
 This means you can bring in your Rhino geometry directly as native Revit family elements using Grasshopper 💥

 ![Grasshopper BIM](./img-gh/gh-bim.png)